dhakal79/Portfolio-project-MS5/README.md

 # 1. About the Dhakal Consultancy website
   [Go to the top](#table-of-contents)

-This consultancy website is desinged as a a platform to sell the expertise in the field of water and full-stack software.
+This consultancy website is desinged as a platform to sell the expertise in the field of water and full-stack software development.
    <a name="ux"></a>
 # 2. User Expereince (UX) design
   [Go to the top](#table-of-contents)